Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash which is then stored in the log tree.
-And, as part of the protocol, the Transparency Log is often required to perform lookups in different versions of the prefix tree.
+As part of the protocol, the Transparency Log is often required to perform lookups in different versions of the prefix tree.
 Therefore, when instructions refer to "looking up a label-version pair in the prefix tree at a given log entry," this means performing the search in the specific version